izgzhen/iris-coq/ProofMode.md

   introduces pure connectives.
-- The proof mode adds hints to the core `eauto` database so that `eauto` automatically introduces: conjunctions and disjunctions, universal and existential quantifiers, implications and wand, always and later modalities, primitive view shifts, and pure connectives.
+- The proof mode adds hints to the core `eauto` database so that `eauto` automatically introduces: conjunctions and disjunctions, universal and existential quantifiers, implications and wand, always, later and update modalities, and pure connectives.

 Selection patterns
 ==================